open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 * one for stacktrace `foo;bar;baz` with value `100`, attributes `region=us`, linked to trace `0x01020304010203040102030401020304` and span `0x9999999999999999`, and timestamp `1687841528000000`
 * one for stacktrace `foo;bar` with value `200`, attributes `region=us`, no link, no timestamp

-The resulting profile in OTLP format would look like this (in YAML format):
+The resulting profile in OTLP format would look like this (converted to YAML format for legibility):

 ```yaml
 resource_profiles: